 Notes

-- Use Golden apples or Granny Smith apples since they hold their shape while cooking.
+- Use Golden or Granny Smith apples since they hold their shape while cooking.

 Nutrition